Emulab is a network testbed, giving researchers a wide range of

 It is also designed to support education, and has been used to teach

 classes in those fields.

-Schooner is a user-configurable lab environment that is available to the
+Schooner was a user-configurable lab environment made available to the

 scientific community and operated by the Wisconsin Advanced Internet